sparcl package

 <class 'numpy.ndarray'>

-Retrieve spectra records from the SPARC database by list of specids.
+Retrieve spectra records from the SPARCL database by list of specids.

 Parameters: